This post is not about whether coffee is good for you. If you’ve landed here, I assume you’re a coffee drinker, just like me.

 Coffee Maker Without Aluminum

-I also don’t want to drink coffee that may contain aluminum.
-So I will be looking for a new percolator without aluminum.
+I definitely don’t want to drink coffee that may contain aluminum.
 This is a heavy metal that has been associated with a variety of serious or degenerative diseases, such as cancer, multiple sclerosis and Alzheimer’s disease.

 Aluminum is widely present in the environment.
 But it has no function in the human body.
 We don’t need aluminum like we need iron or trace amounts of copper.

 I remember my grandparents brewing coffee in a stove top aluminum percolator.
 However, most people nowadays don’t buy aluminum coffee pots unless they are planning to take a lightweight model on a camping trip.
-(A better option is a stainless steel coffee pot designed for camping.)
+(A better option is a French press or a stainless steel Vietnamese coffee maker.
+We now own both.)

 Using a Non Plastic Coffee Maker